GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdToughnessDominated/Example.rst

   inputFiles/multiphysics/kgdToughnessDominated_Example.xml

-the corresponding integrated test with coarser mesh and smaller injection time is defined by the xml:
+The corresponding integrated test with coarser mesh and smaller injection duration is also prepared:

 .. code-block:: console

   inputFiles/multiphysics/kgdToughnessDominated_Smoke.xml

 -----------------------------------------------------------
-The physic solvers
+Mechanics solvers
 -----------------------------------------------------------

-The solver ``SurfaceGenerator`` define rock toughness :math:`K_{Ic}` as:
+The solver ``SurfaceGenerator`` defines rock toughness :math:`K_{Ic}` as:

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/kgdToughnessDominated_Base.xml
   :language: xml
   :start-after: <!-- Sphinx_Solvers_SurfaceGenerator -->
   :end-before:  <!-- Sphinx_Solvers_SurfaceGenerator_End -->

 Rock and fracture deformation are modeled by the solid mechanics solver ``SolidMechanicsLagrangianSSLE``.
-In this solver we define a ``targetRegions`` that includes both the continuum region and the fracture region.
-The name of the contact constitutive behavior is also declared in this solver by the ``contactRelationName`` beside the ``solidMaterialNames``.
+In this solver, we define ``targetRegions`` that includes both the continuum region and the fracture region.
+The name of the contact constitutive behavior is also specified in this solver by the ``contactRelationName``, besides the ``solidMaterialNames``.

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/kgdToughnessDominated_Base.xml
   :language: xml
   :start-after: <!-- Sphinx_Solvers_SolidMechanicsLagrangianSSLE -->
   :end-before:  <!-- Sphinx_Solvers_SolidMechanicsLagrangianSSLE_End -->

-The single phase fluid flow inside the fracture is modeled by the finite volume method implemented in the solver ``SinglePhaseFVM`` as:
+The single phase fluid flow inside the fracture is solved by the finite volume method in the solver ``SinglePhaseFVM`` as:

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/kgdToughnessDominated_Base.xml
   :language: xml
   :start-after: <!-- Sphinx_Solvers_SinglePhaseFVM -->
   :end-before:  <!-- Sphinx_Solvers_SinglePhaseFVM_End -->

-All these elementary solvers are wrapped up in the solver ``Hydrofracture`` to model the coupling between fluid flow inside the fracture, rock deformation and fracture opening/closer and propagation.
+All these elementary solvers are combined in the solver ``Hydrofracture`` to model the coupling between fluid flow within the fracture, rock deformation, fracture opening/closure and propagation.
 A fully coupled scheme is defined by setting a flag ``FIM`` for ``couplingTypeOption``.

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/kgdToughnessDominated_Base.xml
   :language: xml